quentinkhoo/quentinkhoo.github.io/content/posts/TISC-2022-web-palindrome-secret.md

 CMD ["/opt/ts/bin/traffic_manager"]
 ```

-Alright, it seems like we're using Apache Traffic Server 9.1.0 as the proxying software and googling around I eventually came across this [CVE](https://lists.apache.org/thread/rc64lwbdgrkv674koc3zl1sljr9vwg21) for it (which turns out to be similar to [SEETF 2022's](https://ctftime.org/event/1543) flagportal revenge challenge).
+Alright, it seems like we're using Apache Traffic Server 9.1.0 as the proxying software.

-Either way, let's inspect the `remap.config` configuration file for it:
+Let's inspect the `remap.config` configuration file for it:

 ```config
 map             /login          http://app:8000/login